wangyji/wangyji.github.io/_pages/terms.md

 ## Discovery of unstable singularities with machine precision

 Whether fluids can develop singularities—points where velocity or gradients become infinite—remains one of the most significant unanswered questions in mathematics.
-While stable singularities have been identified numerically, the "Holy Grail" of the field (and the focus of the Millennium Prize Navier-Stokes problem) lies in finding unstable singularities.
+While stable singularities have been identified numerically, the real challenge of the field (and the focus of the Millennium Prize Navier-Stokes problem) lies in finding unstable singularities.
 These solutions are exceptionally elusive because even microscopic perturbations can divert the system from its blow-up trajectory.

 To tackle this, I developed a pioneering computational framework that merges deep learning with high-precision numerical optimization.
 Unlike traditional methods, our approach uses a multi-stage training scheme combined with a Gauss-Newton optimizer to navigate the complex landscape of nonlinear PDEs.

 This framework led to the first systematic discovery of new families of unstable singularities in various fluid equations.
-Crucially, our method achieves unprecedented accuracy—on the order of $O(10^{−13})$—limited only by hardware round-off errors.
+Crucially, our method achieves unprecedented accuracy—on the order of O(10e−13)—limited only by hardware round-off errors.
 This extreme precision is a game-changer: it meets the stringent requirements needed to construct rigorous computer-assisted proofs, offering a new pathway to finally resolving these century-old mathematical mysteries

 Relevant publications: [9, 10, 11, 12, 13]